mattstark256/mattstark256.github.io/_posts/2019-02-27-volumetric-clouds.markdown

 tags: Unity
 ---

 The video below shows a Unity shader I made which renders volumetric clouds using ray marching.
-Ray marching involves sampling at multiple points along a ray (in this case the ray corresponding to a pixel on the screen) and combining the sample values.
+Ray marching is a method of rendering volumetric data where a ray is cast from each pixel and the volumetric data is sampled at evenly spaced points along the ray.

 [Link to the project on Github][Github-repository]